 - Imprisonment in a state or federal institution at the time of the filing of the complaint

-The legal team at Betras, Kopp, and Harshman will evaluate and analyze your case and help you determine which course of action to pursue.
+Mark DeVicchio and the BK&M Domestic Relations team will evaluate and analyze your case and help you determine which course of action to pursue.

 Q: Can a divorce action be converted into a dissolution?